FrancesHitchcock/reading-notes/Module1/Class2.md

 ![CSS code block](/Module1/Screenshot%202023-06-17%20104634.png "CSS code block")

-In the above code the selector is the h2 element; The declaration are all the rule sets contained within the curly braces; color and padding are properties.
+In the above code the selector is the h2 element; The declaration is all the rule sets contained within the curly braces; color and padding are properties.

 ## JavaScript Basics